June 10, 2025 (5mo ago) — last updated November 21, 2025 (13d ago)

 Examples of the Law in Action

-Elon Musk’s clear mission-driven goals, Sara Blakely’s persistence, Jim Carrey’s visualization practices, and Arnold Schwarzenegger’s disciplined focus illustrate how intent plus action produces results.
+Elon Musk’s mission-driven goals, Sara Blakely’s persistence, Jim Carrey’s visualization practices, and Arnold Schwarzenegger’s disciplined focus illustrate how intent plus action produces results.

 Practical Tips for Harnessing Intention and Desire